ThaMaster/acg_3d_studio/README.md

 ## TODO

 This section details what is to be done in the next programming session.
 This section is an attempt at keeping a good focus on what to work on the next time a programming session comences.

+### TODO - 2024-02-08

+- Change the way the camera snaps when reloading the scene.
+- Check the specification and control that all necessary requirements have been met.
+- Implement the support for having different textures in the states in the XML file.
+- Implement the support for having different material in teh states in the XML file.
+- Create additional *UpdateCallbacks*.
+- Refactor the code.
+- Comment the code.
+- Write the report.

 ### TODO - 2024-02-06